buildasaurs/xcskarel/README.md

 Quickly manage your Xcode Server & Bots from the command line.

 # :white_check_mark: install
-Clone the repo or get on [RubyGems](https://rubygems.org/gems/xcskarel)
+Clone the repo or install from [RubyGems](https://rubygems.org/gems/xcskarel)

 ```
 sudo gem install xcskarel